Nuno Gonçalves

 Nuno Gonçalves (c.
 1425 – c.
 1491, fl.
 1450–71) was court painter to Afonso V of Portugal from 1450 to 1471.
 Gonçalves is widely considered the most accomplished Portuguese painter of the 15th century.
 His surviving masterpiece is the polyptych known as the Saint Vincent Panels.
+He is also believed to have been the author of the Pastrana Tapestries.

 Life

 The details of Gonçalves's life are almost completely unknown.
 His paintings, heavily reminiscent of the works of Jan van Eyck, Hugo van der Goes, and Dieric Bouts, suggest he was a student of an artist familiar with Flemish technique and style.
 One plausible theory is that he received training in the Low Countries, perhaps in the Brussels workshop of Rogier van der Weyden.

 Gonçalves was appointed court painter by King Afonso V on 20 July 1450, occupying the position until at least 1471.
 In recognition of his contributions, he was knighted by Afonso in 1470.
 In 1471, Gonçalves was designated official painter for Lisbon.